LostInBrittany/spring-beers/step-03/README.md

 ## Let's create the beer list

-We are going to take the beer list from the [angular-beers](https://github.com/LostInBrittany/angular-beers) project and serve it from the Spring server.
+We are going to take the beer list from the [Stencil Beers](https://github.com/LostInBrittany/stencil-beers) project and serve it from the Spring server.
 To do it, we begin by creating a `Beer` class that keeps the same information than the `Beer` JSON in JavaScript side.